itsofficially-sreyash/UHI_Visualiser_for_LG/README.md

 The Urban Heat Island effect makes Indian city cores 3-7°C hotter than their surroundings — a consequence of concrete replacing green cover at scale.
 Delhi, Mumbai, Pune, Bangalore, Chennai are all affected.
 The satellite data exists.
 But nobody has visualized it at this scale, with this kind of narrative layer.

 - **Tap a city** — Flutter app sends a KML heatmap to the LG rig via SSH
-- **Watch the heat** — concentric thermal zones render across all LG screens on Google Earth
+- **Watch the heat** — concentric thermal zones render across all LG screens on Google Earth (using real-time Open-Meteo weather data)
 - **Hear the story** — Gemini AI narrates that city's specific heat situation using real climate context, delivered via text-to-speech

 > The goal: make climate data feel human.
 Not a chart.
 A story on a wall of screens.